mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/storage/automated-storage/index.md

 ## Driver Information

 All default drivers implement the [Container Storage Interface](https://github.com/container-storage-interface/spec/blob/master/spec.md)(CSI).
 The CSI provides a common abstraction to container orchestrators for interacting with storage subsystems of various types.
 Each driver has specific configuration parameters which effect PV provisioning.
-This section details the default configuration used with Konvoy with links to driver documentation, if further customization is required.
+This section details the default configuration for drivers used with Konvoy.
+This section also has links to driver documentation, if further customization is required.

 <p class="message--note"><strong>NOTE: </strong><code>StorageClass</code> parameters cannot be changed after creation.
 To use a different volume configuration, you must create a new <code>StorageClass</code></p>